 White noise!
 Pink noise!
 Brown noise!
 What do all of these colors mean?

-For many people with ADHD, steady background noises will improve concentration and fixation on given tasks because it blocks out otherwise distracting and unwanted background noises.
-At the same time, white noise is suspected to stimulate dopamine production in the brain.
+For many people with ADHD, steady background noises will improve concentration and fixation on given tasks1 because it blocks out otherwise distracting and unwanted background noises.
+At the same time, white noise is suspected to stimulate dopamine production in the brain.2

 Too long, didn’t read

-- Another concept uses the optimal stimulation theory, which suggests that everybody has internally created stimulation and an optimal level of stimulation; ADHDers often need added external stimuli to reach optimal levels.
+- Another concept uses optimal stimulation theory, which suggests everybody has an optimal level of stimulation; ADHDers often need added stimuli to reach optimal levels.

-- White (and other colored noises, like pink noise, blue noise, and brown noise) can be found on a variety of websites and apps.
-The perfect noise is different from one individual to another, so the best approach is testing different sounds until you find the one that helps the most with concentration and focus.
+- The perfect noise is different from one individual to another, so the best approach is testing different sounds until you find the one that helps the most with concentration and focus.

 More noise for more concentration?